 Here is how it looks like:

 From what we mentioned, you might be expecting this file to have a very long list of IPs and corresponding hostnames; but that is not true.
 The hosts file only contains several lines;

-- The first part, by default, contains hostnames and IP addresses of your localhost and machine.
+- The first part, by default, contains the hostnames and IP addresses of your localhost and machine.
 This is the part you will usually modify to make the desired changes.

 - The second part has information about IPv6 capable hosts and you will hardly be editing these lines.

 Whenever you type an address, your system will check the hosts file for its presence; if it is present, you will be directed to the corresponding IP.
 If the hostname is not defined in the hosts file, your system will check the DNS server of your internet to look up for the corresponding IP and redirect you accordingly.

 Why Edit /etc/hosts file?